What can I read to learn more about Israel?

 Everything Else:

-The Accidental Zionist - What a Priest, a Pornographer and a Wrestler Named Chainsaw taught me about being Jewish, saving the world and why Israel matters to both by Ian Pear
+The Accidental Zionist - What a Priest, a Pornographer and a Wrestler Named Chainsaw taught me about being Jewish, saving the world and why Israel matters to both by Rabbi Ian Pear

 Pirkei Avot: Ethics of our Ancestors (lots of options for this)